-The fair value of financial assets and liabilities traded in active markets is based on their quoted market prices at the end of the reporting period without any deduction for estimated future selling costs.
-Financial assets and financial liabilities were priced using the last traded market price.
+The fair value of financial assets and liabilities traded in active markets is based on their quoted market prices at the end of the year without any deduction for estimated future selling costs.
+Financial assets and financial liabilities are priced using the last traded market price.